|

 means?
 Non-violence

-means non-violence; it
+means non-violence;

 doesn’t mean non-anything.
-We must never make the
+We

 error of interpreting